A lot of noteworthy musicians died in November 2017.

 Like a lot of people, I knew Delloreese Patricia Early, a/k/a Della Reese, primarily as an actress, most notably on the TV show Touched by an Angel.
 But she had a stellar singing career before that.
 Her big hit was Don’t You Know.

 Mel Tillis died, and I thought I’d read more about him.
 He was a Country Music Hall of Famer and Grand Ole Opry member.
-When I thought of country music, he was among the first I thought of.
+When I considered country music, he was among the first who came to mind.

 He wrote, among many other songs, Ruby (Don’t Take Your Love To Town) that was a big hit for Kenny Rogers.
 I’d see him on Hollywood Squares.
 Here’s Coca Cola Cowboy, a #1 country hit in 1979, from the movie Every Which Way But Loose.

 Pete Moore was the bass singer for Smokey Robinson and the Miracles and co-wrote some of the hits, such as Ooo Baby Baby and The Tracks of My Tears, and also Ain’t That Peculiar and I’ll Be Doggone, with Marvin Gaye.

 Sha-ZAM!
 Jim Nabors died.
 He played Gomer Pyle on two TV series that I watched regularly.
 The Impossible Dream

 I wasn’t a big AC/DC fan. but I appreciated their impact.
 In fact, the only related album I ever owned was an album of bluegrass covers of their hits.
 I’m sorry Malcolm Young passed away at 64.
 When you’re 64, you tend to hate almost ANYONE dying at that age.